3 Best Scuba Diving Boots (For All Dive Scenarios)

 Cons

-$100+ price point — premium boot
+$100+ price point, premium boot

-Sizes run small — order up
+Sizes run small, order up

 Too bulky for tropical or warm water diving

 The Mares Flexa DS is my pick for shore diving over rocky terrain.
-They have a hard rubber sole to handles sharp rocks and coral.
+They have a hard rubber sole to handle sharp rocks and coral.
 The DS drainage system stops the boot from suctioning to your fin pocket.

 These should last you a long time, as seams are glued and blind-stitched, and toe and heel are reinforced.